souenzzo/graal/docs/reference-manual/native-image/AutomaticMetadataCollection.md

 With no `regexRules` section, only the `rules` section determines whether a class is included or excluded.

 For testing purposes, the built-in filter for Java class library lookups can be disabled by adding the `no-builtin-caller-filter` option, but the resulting metadata files are generally unsuitable for the build.
-Similarly, the built-in filter for Java VM-internal accesses based on heuristics can be disabled with `no-builtin-heuristic-filter` and will also generally lead to less usable configuration files.
+Similarly, the built-in filter for Java VM-internal accesses based on heuristics can be disabled with `no-builtin-heuristic-filter` and will also generally lead to less usable metadata files.
 For example: `-agentlib:native-image-agent=no-builtin-caller-filter,no-builtin-heuristic-filter,config-output-dir=...`

 ### Access Filters

-Unlike the caller-based filters described above, which filter dynamic accesses based on where they originate from, _access filters_ apply to the _target_ of the access.
+Unlike the caller-based filters described above, which filter dynamic accesses based on where they originate, _access filters_ apply to the _target_ of the access.
 Therefore, access filters enable directly excluding packages and classes (and their members) from the generated configuration.

 By default, all accessed classes (which also pass the caller-based filters and the built-in filters) are included in the generated configuration.